brunorijsman/dske-python/docs/protocol-guide.md

 [Shamir's Secret Sharing (SSS)](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing) algorithm, which is an essential component in the DSKE protocol.

-Shamir's Secret Sharing allows a secret to be split up into some number (_n_) parts.
+Shamir's Secret Sharing allows a secret to be split up into some number (_n_) of parts.
 Each part is called a share of the secret.
 The original secret can be reconstructed if you have at least _k_ out of the original _n_ shares (were _k_ is some number smaller than _n_).